-Criterion Description Weighting Project idea What is your project concept and your rationale for why it should be funded through redress?
+Criterion Description Weighting Project idea What is your project concept and your rationale for why it should be funded through Energy Redress?
 Does it align with the scheme aims?
-30% Your project team and plan What is your project plan and how will you manage the risks?
+30% Your project team and plan Have you set clear targets that can easily be monitored and that support your desired outcomes?
+Is your project plan and programme sensible for the type and size of your project?
 Does your team/partnership have the skills and capacity to deliver the project?
-25% Strategic value Can the project demonstrate additionality?
+30% Strategic value Does the project demonstrate additionality to other services and your own business as usual?
 Does it show any innovation?
 What will be its long-term legacy?
-15% Value for money Will the project be able to demonstrate impact and value for money?
-30%
+Have the risks been properly recognised and mitigated against?
+20% Value for money Will the project be able to demonstrate impact and value for money?
+20%